-More specifically, \textsc{Poincare} models $\mu_t(\boldx) = \mathbb{E}[Y(t) \mid \boldx]$ for each treatment $t \in \mathcal{T}$ and recommends the venue with the largest potential outcome.
-Under the assumption of ignorability, the control response function can be written as $\mu_t(\boldx) = \mathbb{E}[Y(t) \mid \boldx] = \mathbb{E}[Y^F \mid \boldx, t]$.
-Therefore, for each treatment $t \in \mathcal{T}$, we can fit the base learners $\hat{\mu}_t$ using only factual outcomes $\{(\boldx_i, y_i) \mid t_i = t\}$.
-There are many choices for base learners $\hat{\mu}_t$, from linear models to deep learning models.
-One of the most desirable properties in venue recommendation is interpretability because we need reasons to make important decisions such as choosing publication venues.
-Therefore, we employ linear models for the base learners.
-We confirm the interpretability of our method in the experiments (Observation 5).
-We emphasize that our proposed framework can be combined with arbitrary estimators.
+Any choices for base learners $\hat{\mu}_t$ can be combined with \textsc{Poincare}, from linear models to deep learning models.
+We adopt linear models for the base learners to ensure the interpretability of recommendations.
 After training base learners $\hat{\mu}_t$, \textsc{Poincare} recommends the venue that has the largest potential outcome, i.e., $r(\boldx) = \argmax_t \hat{\mu}_t(\boldx)$.

 As mentioned above, there exist selection biases in choosing publication venues.
 Without correcting the biases, the base learners may fit only to a majority of papers in the venue and ignore minority papers in the venue.
 However, the aim of treatment effect estimation is to estimate the number of citations in \emph{counterfactual} venues.
 Figure \ref{fig: illust2} illustrates why bias correction is required.
 We employ bias correction methods to estimate counterfactual outcomes accurately.
-Namely, we utilize the inverse propensity weighting loss \cite{schnabel2016recommendations}.
+Namely, we utilize the inverse propensity weighting loss \citep{schnabel2016recommendations}.
 The propensity score $\text{P}[t \mid \boldx]$ is the probability that covariate $\boldx$ receives treatment $t$.
 The inverse propensity weighting loss puts more importance on unlikely papers, i.e., the papers with small propensity scores.
 This is intuitively because small propensity scores indicate that many similar papers are published in other conferences, and small propensity papers are important for \emph{counterfactual} treatment effect estimations of the similar papers.
 Formally, the loss function is written as